 Under the Public Sector Pensions Plans Act and the Pooled Investment Portfolios Regulation, B.C.
 Reg.
 447/99, BCI may establish and operate pooled investment portfolios "...in which money from trust funds, special funds or other funds, other public money and the money of government bodies and designated institutions may be combined in common for the purpose of investment by means of investment units of participation in a pooled investment portfolio."
 In addition, pooled investment portfolios previously established under the Financial Administration Act and the Pooled Investment Portfolios Regulation ("Regulations"), B.C.
 Reg.
 84/86, were continued under the Pooled Investment Portfolios Regulation, B.C Reg.
 447/99, to be held in trust by BCI and invested by the Chief Investment Officer of BCI.

 Parkpool was established on October 11, 2019, and holds an investment in Parkbridge Lifestyle Communities Inc. ("Parkbridge").
-The unitholders of the Fund remain the beneficial owners of the investment.

 2. Basis of presentation:

 (a) Statement of compliance: